How to Calculate Loss of Consortium Damages

 What Is Loss of Consortium?

 The injured or deceased person’s spouse suffers a loss of companionship, love, and affection, while children may suffer a loss of guidance and support.
-Loss of consortium claims allows family members to seek compensation for these losses.
+The victim’s injuries must be significant enough to impact the marital relationship for a loss of consortium claim to be valid.
+The victim’s injuries must be the result of someone else’s negligence for a loss of consortium claim to be valid and potentially successful.
+Loss of consortium claims allow family members to seek compensation for these losses.

 It is important to note that to recover damages for loss of consortium, the injured family member must also have a successful personal injury claim against the negligent party.
 The claim can accompany other damages, such as medical expenses, lost wages, and pain and suffering.